 To make things more interesting, the rumor is that some folks were buried prematurely and woke to find themselves in coffins.
 Some of the corpses appear screaming in terror which would appear to substantiate that claim.

 The mummies of Guanajuato are so unique, so unexpected, so weirdly Mexican that you’re almost obligated to visit.
 Truly the most interesting thing to see in Guanajuato.
+The are so unique and unusual attraction to visit in Guanajuato and intriguing to explore with an open mind.

 Day Trips from Guanajuato